 Strain the noodles, and put them back in the pot.
 Stir in the sauce.
 Add the noodles and sauce to your baking dish.

 Tear 2 brown rice tortillas into pieces and add them to the blender or food processor.

 Puree until very fine.
-Add 1 tsp of Earth Balance.
+Add 1 tsp of butter (or ghee, palm shortening, etc).
 Puree again.
 Sprinkle the crumbs over the top.
 Bake at 350 for about 20 minutes.